Sawshark: Warren's Sixgill sawshark

 The sixgill sawshark (Pliotrema warreni) is known for its six pairs of gills located on its sides close to the head.
 They are pale brown in color, with a white underbelly.
 Along with their color, their size sets them apart from the other types of sawfish: The females are around 136 cm where the males are around 112 cm.
 Sixgill sawsharks feed on shrimp, squid and bony fish.
 They are located around the southern portion of South Africa, and Madagascar.
 Where found, they are considered a prize catch.
-They dwell in the rage of 37–500 m, preferring to stay in the warmer water.
+They dwell in the range of 37–500 m, preferring to stay in the warmer water.
 They have between 5 and 7 pups from 7–17 eggs.
 They have these young in the range of 37–50 m deep to make sure the pups are warm.

 Longnose or common sawshark

 The longnose sawshark aka the common sawshark (Pristiophorus cirratus) is one of 9 species within the family Pristiophoridae.
 It has unique physical characteristics which include a long, thin, and flattened snout.
 Midway down the snout, nasal barbels protrude on both sides of the snout.
 Near the barbels, the longnose sawshark possesses a pair of ampullae of Lorenzini.
 It is unique among the sawshark family by having a longer snout than any of its counter species.
 The longnose sawshark is not very large with lengths ranging from around 14 inches at birth to 38 inches in males and 44 inches in females.
 They can also grow to a weight of 18.7 pounds.
 They are known to swim in the waters off the southern coast of Australia's continental shelf.
 They can also be found in the eastern portion of the Indian Ocean.
 The longnose sawshark prefers to swim in both the open sea and coastal regions from the surface to a depth of 600m.
 The longnose Sawshark is known to mainly prey on small crustaceans.
 It uses its barbels to detect prey on the ocean floor which it then hits with its snout to immobilize it.
 Like all other sawsharks, the common sawshark has a long snout with rows of small teeth and barbels on either side.
 It has five gill slits on either side of its head and between 19 and 25 teeth on each side.
 Sawsharks appear to be one of the types of elasmobranch that are difficult or impossible to age using most commonly used approaches that rely on vertebral banding.